-Broadly speaking, the smaller hotels on the local islands are relatively cheaper than the island resorts (with a few exceptions, of course).
+Broadly speaking, the smaller hotels on the local islands are cheaper than the resort islands (with a few exceptions, of course).
 The reasons are pretty obvious.
-The island resorts give you privacy and exclusivity.
-You have access to beaches that other travelers do not have, just by virtue of putting up with a specific resort.
-Moreover, these island properties and the beaches are extremely well maintained.
+The resorts give you privacy and exclusivity.
+You have access to beaches that other travellers do not have, just by virtue of putting up at a specific resort.
+You almost have access to an entire island minus overwhelming crowd.
+Moreover, these island properties and the private beaches are extremely well maintained.
 Some of these resorts even have a house reef (a coral reef surrounding the periphery of the island), that can be accessed all day long.
-No need to get on a boat to sail away in the middle of the ocean to find snorkeling spots!
+No need to get on a boat to sail away in the middle of the ocean to find snorkelling spots!

 2Access to alcohol

-Excuse me, but before you judge me and roll your eyes, let me tell you, this is a potential deal breaker for many tourists.
-Anyhow, Maldives being a Muslim state, has a ban on serving any kind of alcoholic beverages on any of its islands where locals reside.
-So if you’d like to have a drink or three, head straight to one of the island resorts.
-As mentioned before, these islands only house resorts for tourists and hence hold alcohol permits.
-(Let all those sundowner dreams on a remote island kick in right about now)
+Excuse me, but before you judge me and roll your eyes, let me tell you, this is a potential deal-breaker for many tourists.
+Anyhow, in case you did not know, the Maldives is a Muslim state and has a ban on serving any kind of alcoholic beverages on any of its islands where locals reside.
+So if you are putting up at one of the local islands like Maaafushi and if you’d like to have a few drinks, you’ll have to head to one of the resort islands for a day trip.
+These islands only house resorts for tourists and hence hold alcohol permits.
+If you are staying at one of these, there will be no restriction on alcohol consumption other than the ones you self-impose!
+So let all those sundowner dreams on a remote island kick in right about now! 😉

-# Try different permutations & combinations of flights instead of sticking to the usuals, depending on your base location.
-E.g. – Pune-Kochi-Male vs Pune-Bangalore-Male.
-It’ll help you make a better decision.
+- Get creative – Try different permutations & combinations of flights instead of sticking to the usuals, depending on your base location.